 Emotionally Focused Couples Therapy (or EFT) is simply the most effective model for lasting relational change.

 Recognized by the American Psychological Association for its efficacy, studies have shown 70% success rate in couples recovering from relationship distress after EFT therapy.
 Kelly Bourque, LMFT (Certified EFT therapist and EFT Supervisor) is now offering EFT Marriage Intensives.
-One couple, one therapist, one day.

 Do you want to divorce your relationship, but not each other?
 Couples who've tried everything but won't quit are motivated to try one more thing.
 Three days of deep processing and connecting moments might be just the thing to save your marriage.